rajatgupta24/website-2/src/content/docs/gitpod-dedicated/guides/updating-gitpod-dedicated-infrastructure.md

      </div>
      </details>

-3. Select "Replace current template", select Amazon S3 URL as the template source then paste the S3 url for the `gitpod-role` template into the field.
+3. Select "Replace current template", select Amazon S3 URL as the template source then paste the S3 url for the `gitpod-instance` template into the field.
      <details>

      <summary class="text-body mt-3 text-p-medium ml-6"> Screenshot </summary>